scrtlabs/protocol/docs/source/SecretContracts.rst

   altering the contract state.
 In this example, we input the ``_address`` we’ve obtained from the ``callable``, store it as the ``richestMillionaire`` state variable, and emit the ``CallbackFinished`` event.
-The output of the final event is important, as it is possible to set up and event watcher within the front-end to perform a task upon successful completion.
+The output of the final event is important, as it is possible to set up an event watcher within the front-end to perform a task upon successful completion.

 The next step is to create a contract 'factory design pattern' so fresh instances of the ``MillionairesProblem`` can be generated on-demand.
 From the ``/contracts`` folder, create a new